crispgm/black-white-blue/docs.md

 Changelog is maintained in `_data/changelog.yml`.

-For a version, simply add an yaml array item:
+To "release" a new version, simply add a structured item in the YAML:

 ```yaml
 - version: "1.0.1"